 Computational artist and designer materializing lived time into spatial form

-Ed S. Johnston is a computational artist and designer working across moving image, digital fabrication, and immersive spatial installations.
-Through pattern-driven methods and first-person recordings, he develops Voxelations—spatial forms that merge video, data, and geometry to explore lived time, memory, and attention.
-His practice bridges computational systems and contemplative experience to create environments that invite viewers to encounter time as a spatial and shared condition.
+Ed S. Johnston is a computational artist and designer working across moving image, digital fabrication and immersive installations.
+He creates spatial forms through pattern-driven methods and first-person recordings.
+Using video, data and digital media, Johnston explores lived time, memory and attention.
+His practice bridges computational systems and contemplative experience to create artifacts that invite viewers to encounter time as a spatial and shared condition.

 Alongside his studio practice, Johnston has led and collaborated on extended reality and cultural heritage projects that use immersive technologies to support public engagement, spatial storytelling, and experiential design research.
 These projects extend his broader interest in how computational media can shape human experience across artistic, educational, and cultural contexts.
 Johnston is an Associate Professor in the Robert Busch School of Design at Kean University’s Michael Graves College in Union, New Jersey.

-My work approaches time as a lived dimension—one that can be shaped, shared and encountered through form.
-Through computational processes, I translate moments of attention into spatial structures that hold traces of memory and perception, becoming transformed artifacts of consciousness.
-Drawing from meditative practices, I construct experiences that invite viewers into sustained reflection—where time becomes spatial and attention becomes tangible.
+My work approaches time as a lived dimension, one that can be shaped, shared and encountered through form.
+Through computational processes, I translate recorded moments into spatial structures that hold traces of attention and memory, becoming transformed artifacts of consciousness.
+Drawing from meditative practices, I construct experiences that invite viewers into sustained reflection, where time becomes spatial and attention becomes tangible.